WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-24-history-of-the-pack-first-howl.md

 Then, battle-hardened and ready to test our mettle against the outer sectors, we moved up into Wolfpack.
 Sleek black ships.
 Dark heavy fur coats.
 Smoldering black eyes burning with a deeper fire.
 Grim.
 Dark.
 Menacing.
 Dangerous.

 Meeting a fellow Wolfpack is always a heavy affair.
 Filled with deep respect and powerful oaths of allegiance to the pack.
 They still give me the shivers.
 Glad they're on our side.
+&nbsp;

 "The second forward reactor is down.
 Third mid reactor is under heavy fire!"